luigicr/accessibility-tests-boilerplate/README.md

 Use NVDA on Windows with Firefox and read the page as normal
 - The second input (Birthdate) text will read without spaces ("PleaseaddyourbirthdateinthefollowingformatDD/MM/YY  edit  invalid entry  required  has auto complete")

+## Expected results

+Using your own words please add a brief description of the solution.
+Add a reference URL for the solution.